-Commented [CL58]: From TMC 18.52.060 B.4
+Commented [CL60]: From TMC 18.52.060 B.4

-Commented [CL59]: Modified from 18.52.080 C.
+Commented [CL61]: Modified from 18.52.080 C.

-Commented [CL60]: Language related to fruit tree pruning added by Advisory Committee to allow more aggressive pruning of fruit trees, if needed.
+Commented [CL62]: Added by Committee to allow more aggressive pruning of fruit trees, if needed.

-Commented [CL61]: From TMC 18.54.160 D.
+Commented [CL63]: From TMC 18.54.160 D.

-Commented [CL62]: Deleted at suggestion of Seattle City Light(SCL) as contractors carrying out pruning have an ISA Certified Arborist on-site however not always with the Utilities Specialist qualifications.
+Commented [CL64]: Deleted at suggestion of Seattle City Light (SCL) as contractors carrying out pruning have an ISA Certified Arborist on-site however not always with the Utilities Specialist qualifications.
 The SCL supervisor is typically a Utilities Specialist - this person would have discussed the pruning project ahead of time with the pruning contractor.

-Commented [CL63]: New section
+Commented [CL65]: New section